A probabilistic view on machine learning

 • Finally, let us discuss a situation where we know the conditional probability \(p(y\mid x)\) and need to know the opposite one, \(p(x\mid y)\).
 Fortunately, if we also know \(p(x)\), we can compute the desired quantity using Bayes’ rule:

 \[ p(x \mid y)=\frac{p(y \mid x) p(x)}{p(y)}\,. \] Bayes’ rule is a direct consequence of the definition of conditional probability.
 If we do not know \(p(y)\), we can compute it via \(p(y)=\sum_{x} p(y \mid x) p(x)\), the sum rule of probabilities.
-Coming back to the notion of belief in Bayesian statistics, we can give the other terms of a clear interpretation.
-In this theory, \(p(x)\) encodes our prior knowledge about an proposition \(x\), i.e., modelled any evidence \(y\) collected.
+Coming back to the notion of belief in Bayesian statistics, we can give the other terms of the Bayes rule equation a clear interpretation.
+In this theory, \(p(x)\) encodes our prior knowledge about a proposition \(x\), i.e., modelled without any evidence \(y\) collected.
 Hence, \(p(x)\) is called the prior.
-Consequently, Bayes’ rule gives us the recipe how to update our beliefs using the likelihood \(p(y \mid x)\) to arrive at the \(p(x \mid y)\).
+Consequently, Bayes’ rule gives us the recipe how to update our beliefs using the likelihood \(p(y \mid x)\) to arrive at the posterior \(p(x \mid y)\).
 The posterior now models our updated knowledge about the proposition \(x\) that takes the evidence \(y\) collected into account.

 We are now armed with enough tools to look at machine learning models in a probabilistic way.
 In particular, we can reformulate the definition of supervised and unsupervised learning.
 Unsupervised learning consists of observing some examples of a random variable \(X\), e.g., \(x_1, x_2, \ldots, x_N\), and then learning the probability distribution \(p(X)\) or some of its properties.
 Supervised learning is about observing some examples of a random vector \(X\) and an associated vector \(Y\), e.g., \(\{x_1,y_1\}, \{x_2,y_2\}, \ldots, \{x_N,y_N\}\), and learning to predict \(y\) from \(x\), usually by estimating \(p(Y=y \mid X=x)\).
 An ideal machine learning model perfectly learns the probability distribution that generates the data.2